 What stuck with me the most were Tony’s ideas of a primary question, and the towards and away values that shape our life.

-Our is that broken record that plays in our head, which is the filter through which we make every decision.
+Our primary question is that broken record that plays in our head, which is the filter through which we make every decision.
 Mine was a limiting question – am I successful enough?

 Having decided to be an entrepreneur, I realized, I’m constantly measuring my self-worth on how successful I am.
 Which as you can imagine, could be a serious road block to future success.
 If I didn’t feel “successful enough” for something, I may decide to not apply for something, or speak up, or reach out to people that could be helpful in furthering my mission to improve the way America eats.